Corporate

 Richard Harriss

-Manteena
+Marketing Manager, Manteena

 We commissioned Sarah to create an artwork for our Reflect RAP.
 Sarah was an absolute delight to work with and I would highly recommend working with her.
 Sarah’s briefing process really encouraged us to reflect on who we were as an organisation, the journey, and the outcomes we sought to achieve through our RAP.
 The resulting artwork is something that our entire team is incredibly proud of.